rails/rails/guides/source/testing.md

 end
 ```

-The `ArticleTest` class defines a _test case_ because it inherits from `ActiveSupport::TestCase`. `ArticleTest` thus has all the methods available from `ActiveSupport::TestCase`.
-Later in this guide, we'll see some of the methods it gives us.
+This is called a test case, because the `ArticleTest` class inherits from `ActiveSupport::TestCase`.
+It therefore also has all the methods from `ActiveSupport::TestCase` available to it.
+Later in this guide, we'll see some of the methods this gives us.

 Any method defined within a class inherited from `Minitest::Test`
 (which is the superclass of `ActiveSupport::TestCase`) that begins with `test_` is simply called a test.
 So, methods defined as `test_password` and `test_valid_password` are legal test names and are run automatically when the test case is run.